 2014 If I Were Mayor...
 Contest

-Mayor Denny Doyle announced the winners of Beaverton’s “If I Were Mayor...” contest during the Beaverton City Council meeting on Tuesday, May 7, 2013.
-This is the fifth year the City of Beaverton participated in the contest sponsored by the Oregon Mayors Association for students in fourth grade through high school.
-The Beaverton winner in each category received a $50 Visa gift card and will go on to compete in the statewide competition for a laptop computer.
-The 2010 Essay winner, Alley Heueisen, went on to win the state competition.
+Mayor Denny Doyle announced the winners of Beaverton’s “If I Were Mayor...” contest during the Beaverton City Council meeting on Tuesday, May 6, 2014.
+This is the sixth year the City of Beaverton participated in the contest sponsored by the Oregon Mayors Association for students in fourth grade through high school.
+The Beaverton winner in each category received a $50 Visa gift card and will go on to compete in the statewide competition for an iPad Air tablet.

 4-6 Grade Poster Contest: Ruth Larabee